Equality Dancing Competition Rules

 IFSSDA Competition Rules, 5th Draft (Aproved Draft by NASSPDA+IAGLCWDC+ESSDA) 200706

-ESSDA Same-Sex Dancesport Competition Rules (SSDCR)
+EEDA Same-Sex Dancesport Competition Rules (SSDCR)

 At 20.10.2014 (please find the updated PDF Version At 08.10.2017 here).
 The online Version will be updated as soon as possible.